-- Clear clinical and translational relevance - The likelihood that funding will result in a competitive application for extramural funding. - Where appropriate, priority will be awarded based upon the strength of the research team or, for early career investigators, the mentorship team. - Capacity for overall impact on health of Appalachia. - Multidisciplinary research teams representing the basic, clinical and/or applied sciences with an emphasis on bridging the divisions between basic and clinical scientists.
+- Clear neuroscience-related basic, translational, or clinical relevance (please note, the NRPA Pilot allows for the submission of basic, translational, and clinical projects; the joint CCTS/NRPA Pilot is limited to projects that are translational and/or clinical in nature) - The likelihood that funding will result in a competitive application for extramural support. - As appropriate, priority will be awarded based upon the strength of the research team or, for early career investigators, the mentorship team. - Multidisciplinary research teams representing the basic, translational, or clinical neurosciences with an emphasis on bridging the gap between basic and clinical scientists.